 Representation of Channel Partners/VARs

 I represent numerous large and small channel partners (also referred to as agents) and value added resellers (VARs) in their transactions with master agents and service providers, including carriers, data centers and cloud services (XaaS) providers.
-My membership on the board of advisors of Channel Partners gives me a global perspective on the opportunities and challenges facing the industry.
+My past membership on the board of advisors of Channel Partners gave me a global perspective on the opportunities and challenges facing the industry.
 I use that perspective to help my clients build their businesses.

 My clients range in size from single person shops to firms with an international clientele and annual billings in the tens of millions of dollars.
 The services they sell run the gamut from consumer long distance voice to gigabit and data center capacity for the largest Internet-based businesses in the world, to all flavors of new cloud-based offerings.
 Regardless of its size, each client gets my best efforts across the entire spectrum of issues crucial to it, including:

 - Non-circumvention, non-competition and non-solicitation duties

 - Ensuring prompt and accurate calculation and payment of commissions earned (including enforcement of contract rights where necessary)

 - Mutual confidentiality requirements